Download EUD Strategic Plan

 Our Strategic Focus Areas and Objectives

 “Reach Up to God” expresses the importance of the encounter, the knowledge and the personal experience with the Lord of life.
-Reach Up is searching for God because we know that by nature we are separated from Him; we are not automatically with Him; due to our sinful nature we are drawn away from Him.
+Reach Up is searching for God because we know that by nature, we are separated from Him; we are not automatically with Him; due to our sinful nature we are drawn away from Him.
 Reaching Up is wanting His presence; it’s wanting to dwell in Him.
 The Bible affirms this truth.
 Jesus said: “This is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent” (John 17:3).
-We Reach Up to God through personal and corporate spiritual practices taught in the Word of God, including reading, meditating on, studying, and the sharing the Bible.
+We Reach Up to God through personal and corporate spiritual practices taught in the Word of God, including reading, meditating on, studying, and sharing the Bible.

-“Reach out with God” captures the mission dimension of Christian life.
+“Reach Out with God” captures the mission dimension of Christian life.
 We would like to reach out to others, starting with those who are closest to us, and continuing with those far away, by sharing love for and faith in God.
-As we reach out we take seriously the mission mandate given to the church and express our concern for the salvation of others following the method of Christ.
+As we reach out, we take seriously the mission mandate given to the Church and express our concern for the salvation of others, following the method of Christ.

 - Unity and mutual submission among individuals and people groups.